 Crowdsourcing of lecture notes was an idea originally developed by Dr. David Rose from Harvard.
-It was designed within the framework of UDL to support the note taking needs of students and to minimize note taking efforts of faculty.
+It was designed within the framework of UDL to support the note taking needs of learners and to minimize note taking efforts of educators.
 Crowdsourcing lecture notes has the capacity to:

-- Allow faculty to see what students are taking away from lectures.
+- Allow educators to see what students are taking away from lessons

-- Reduce the need for peer note taking support for students with disability related note taking needs.
+- Reduce the need for peer note taking support for students with disability related note taking accommodations

-Crowdsourcing lecture notes involves having students, who are attending classes and taking notes anyway, share them.
-This is most easily done by students posting their notes to a designated space in the online course site.
+Crowdsourcing lecture notes involves having learners, who are attending lessons and taking notes anyway, to share them.
+This is most easily done by students posting their notes to a designated space on the online course site.
 Once posted, any learner in the course can access the notes and use them to study, correct their notes, catch up on missed classes, etc.

 There are a variety of ways that educators can provide space for crowdsourced lecture notes in the online course environment:

-- Create a Collaboration space for each module/unit where students can post their notes from each lecture.
+- Create a collaboration page for each module/unit where students can post their notes from each lesson.

 - Recommend the Discussion area be used to post notes.

-- Use the Conferences tool to open a space for notes during and after lectures.
+- Use the Conferences tool to open a space for notes during and after lessons.

-- Develop an editable Page for each module/unit where students can post their notes from each lecture.
+- Develop an editable Page for each module/unit where students can post their notes from each lesson.

-- Be sure to provide a clear and concise title for each lecture note Page and ensure that both teachers and students can edit the pages by using the Options menu in the Pages tab.
+- Be sure to provide a clear and concise title for each lesson note page and ensure that both educators and learners can edit the pages by using the Options menu in the Pages tab.

-If you have questions regarding which would be the best tool to offer crowdsourcing within a course, connect with the Educational Technology Specialist for your area.
+If you have questions regarding which would be the best tool to offer crowdsourcing lecture notes within your course, connect with the Educational Technology Specialist for your area.

-Once you have determined the best way to include crowdsourcing lecture notes as an initiative in your course, let students know and encourage them to post their notes.
-Some faculty have found it helpful to offer an incentive for students to share notes by offering a reference letter or encouraging students to apply for the “Student Services - Note Taker – Crowdsourcing” co-curricular record credit when they have completed 15 hours or more of note taking.
+Once you have determined the best way to include crowdsourcing lecture notes as a UDL initiative in your course, inform learners and encourage them to post their notes.
+Some educators have found it helpful to offer an incentive for students to share notes by offering a reference letter or encouraging students to apply for the “Student Services - Note Taker – Crowdsourcing” co-curricular record credit when they have completed 15 hours or more of note taking in a course.

-Occasionally educators may get a request to, or an accommodation letter for, audio recording lectures.
-If there are some students requesting audio recording lectures, it is likely that there are other learners that would benefit from having lecture content in an audio format, as well.
-However, student audio recordings can have challenges.
-Given in-class activities, group discussions, etc. it can be difficult to gain an ideal recording of the lecture content.
-In addition, concerns regarding who is being recorded and consent of others being recorded may exist in some courses that discuss sensitive content.
-If these are challenges in your course, you may wish to provide audio recording options to all students in support of improved note taking and access to course content after the lecture is over.
+Occasionally educators may get a request or accommodation letter for audio recording lectures.
+However, supporting this request of fulfilling this accommodation can have challenges.
+Given learning activities, group discussions, personal sharing, etc. it can be difficult to gain an ideal recording of the lecture content.
+If these are challenges in your course, you may wish to provide audio recording options to all students in support of improved note taking and access to course content after the lesson is over.

-When audio recording lectures will be supportive of note taking efforts, there are options that faculty can employ to improve the ability of learners to get something valuable and easy to listen to and study from.
+When audio recording lectures will be supportive of note taking efforts, there are options that educators can employ to improve the ability of learners to get audio content that is easy to listen and study from.
 Educators can: